-GPlately was created to accelerate spatio-temporal data analysis leveraging pyGPlates and PlateTectonicTools within a simplified Python interface.
-This object-oriented package enables the reconstruction of data through deep geologic time (points, lines, polygons, and rasters), the interrogation of plate kinematic information (plate velocities, rates of subduction and seafloor spreading), the rapid comparison between multiple plate motion models, and the plotting of reconstructed output data on maps.
-All tools are designed to be parallel-safe to accelerate spatio-temporal analysis over multiple CPU processors.
+GPlately was created to accelerate spatio-temporal data analysis by leveraging pyGPlates and PlateTectonicTools within a simplified Python interface.
+This object-oriented package enables the reconstruction of data through deep geologic time (such as points, lines, polygons, and rasters), the interrogation of plate kinematic information (plate velocities, rates of subduction and seafloor spreading), the rapid comparison of multiple plate motion models, and the plotting of reconstructed output data on maps.
+All tools are designed to be parallel-safe, accelerating spatio-temporal analysis over multiple CPU processors.

 GPlately requires a working installation of pyGPlates, which is freely available at https://www.gplates.org/download.
-All major system architectures (e.g. Linux, MacOS, Windows) are supported and installation instructions are well documented.
-Sample data is also available from EarthByte servers, which includes rasters, seafloor age grids, rotation files, and more to get started with plate reconstructions.
+All major system architectures (e.g., Linux, macOS, Windows) are supported, and installation instructions are well documented.
+Sample data is also available from EarthByte servers, which include rasters, seafloor age grids, rotation files, and more to help you get started with plate reconstructions.

 Mather, B.R., Müller, R.D., Zahirovic, S., Cannon, J., Chin, M., Ilano, L., Wright, N.M., Alfonso, C., Williams, S., Tetley, M., Merdith, A. (2023) Deep time spatio-temporal data analysis using pyGPlates with PlateTectonicTools and GPlately.
 Geoscience Data Journal, 1–8.
 Available from: https://doi.org/10.1002/gdj3.185